We receive advertising fees from the brands we review that affect ranking.

 • The real math: A 3-person team runs about $27/month (on the promo rate).
 For a 10-person crew, you’re usually looking at 5–6 paid seats for around $45–$54/month.

-• The inventory: You get all six Hubs (Marketing, Sales, Service, Content, Data, and Commerce), 1,000 marketing contacts, 50 workflows, and 500 Breeze AI credits per seat.
+• The inventory: You get all six Hubspot Hubs (Marketing, Sales, Service, Content, Data, and Commerce), 1,000 marketing contacts, 50 workflows, and 500 Breeze AI credits per seat.

-• The hurdle: Data import is the biggest pain point.
+• The hurdle: Data import is the platform’s biggest pain point.
 My first try flagged 13 errors in just 10 rows.
 Budget time for 3–4 cleanup passes.

 • The exit strategy: Don’t move to HubSpot Professional until you cross 1,000 marketing contacts, need lead scoring, or hire a full-time RevOps person.